 Biomarker positive for the defined cohort

-For individuals with treated or stable brain metastases: No evidence of progression for at least 4 weeks prior to consent
+For individuals with non-primary, treated or stable brain metastases: No evidence of progression (defined as no radiographic evidence of progression) for at least 4 weeks prior to consent.

 An individual who meets any of the following criteria will be excluded from participation in this study: